-The Financial Accounting Standards Board ("FASB") recently issued Statement of Financial Accounting Standards ("SFAS") No. 143, Accounting for Asset Retirement Obligations, which addresses financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
+The FASB recently issued SFAS No. 143, Accounting for Asset Retirement Obligations, which addresses financial accounting and reporting for obligations associated with the retirement of tangible long-lived assets and the associated asset retirement costs.
 SFAS No. 143 is effective for financial statements issued for fiscal years beginning after September 15, 2002.
-The initial adoption of these Statements did not have a material impact on the Condensed Consolidated Statements of Income.
+The initial adoption of SFAS No. 143 did not have an impact on the Condensed Consolidated Statements of Income for the three- and six-months ended June 30, 2003.

-In April 2002 the FASB issued Statement No. 145, Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections, effective for fiscal years beginning after June 15, 2002.
-For most companies, Statement No. 145 will require gains and losses on extinguishments of debt to be classified as income or loss from continuing operations rather than as extraordinary items as previously required under Statement No. 4.
-Extraordinary treatment will be required for certain extinguishments as provided in APB Opinion No. 30.
-Statement No. 145 also amends Statement No. 13 to require certain modifications to capital leases be treated as a sale-leaseback and modifies the accounting for sub-leases when the original lessee remains a secondary obligor (or guarantor).
-In addition, the FASB rescinded Statement No. 44, which addressed the accounting for intangible assets of motor carriers and made numerous technical corrections.
-The initial adoption of this Statement did not have a material impact on the Condensed Consolidated Statements of Income.
+In April 2002 the FASB issued SFAS No. 145, Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections, effective for fiscal years beginning after June 15, 2002.
+For most companies, SFAS No. 145 will require gains and losses on extinguishments of debt to be classified as income or loss from continuing operations rather than as extraordinary items as previously required under Statement No. 4.
+Extraordinary treatment will be required for certain extinguishments as provided in APB Opinion No. 30, Reporting the Results of Operations - Reporting the Results of Disposal of a Segment of Business, and Extraordinary, Unusual and Infrequently

+Occurring Events and Transactions.
+SFAS No. 145 also amends SFAS No. 13 to require certain modifications to capital leases be treated as a sale-leaseback and modifies the accounting for sub-leases when the original lessee remains a secondary obligor (or guarantor).
+In addition, the FASB rescinded SFAS No. 44, which addressed the accounting for intangible assets of motor carriers and made numerous technical corrections.
+The initial adoption of this Statement did not have a material impact on the Condensed Consolidated Statements of Income for the three- and six-months ended June 30, 2003.